divyanshumarwah/Term-Recency-Term-Weighting/README.md

 Search Folder has the files neeeded to search the index and get the results in a csv file.

+evaluation folder has the files to compare different set of results as per precision and nDCG scores.

+dissertation latex-score- this has the latex source files for the disseratation.

 results Folder has the files for the results fetched from the experiments done.

-evaluation folder has the files to compare th different set of results as per the precision and nDCG.

-dissertation latex-score- this has the latex source files for the disseratation.

 Research Paper - https://drive.google.com/file/d/1Cp8PsHjMHmldpuWH57L3s4IzF1T9TxbZ/view?usp=sharing